eli97/CrystalClearWebsite/README.md

 ## Deployment:

 Deployment of this website consists of reserving a hostname, choosing a hosting service, configuring DNS settings, and migrating all source code for deployment.
-Initial deplyment will consist of a work-in-progress live demo.
+Initial deployment will consist of a work-in-progress live demo.

 ## Developer instructions:

 Our team has used VS Code git integration for revision control, which offers a GUI.
-We referred to the prototype and cleint meetings for development of pages and features.
+We referred to the prototype and client meetings for development of pages and features.

 1. Fork the repository
-2. Create your feautre branch: git checkout -b new-feature
+2. Create your feature branch: git checkout -b new-feature
-3. Commit your changesL git commit -am 'Added feature'
+3. Commit your changes: git commit -am 'Added feature'
 4. Push to the branch: git push origin new-feature
 5. Submit a pull request